 Some pulmonary hypertension patients are implanted with a catheter on the chest to deliver a continuous flow of medicine.
 The risk of infection when handling the catheter can be reduced through washing one’s hands and wearing sterile gloves.
 It’s also important to consult the doctor on the proper measures to take.

 Although PAH is serious and progressive, people suffering from it can stay productive and active.
+Don’t let this diagnosis be a life sentence for you.
+After all, patients with PAH today have a better prognosis for their life, than it was many years ago.
 Effective treatments for the condition are available, but they might take time to work fully.
 When dealing with any chronic disease, it’s essential to always try to maintain a positive attitude.
+These strategies can help you live your best life ever, with no worry about the disease that you now have.